romanelgff/RomaneLG/index.md

 Welcome !

 My name is Romane Le Goff.
-I am a student in Applied Mathematics and Statistics at both ENSAI and University of Rennes 1, enrolled with a specialisation in Public Evaluation & Decision Making.
-You fill find below my CV in both French and English versions.
+I am a student in Applied Statistics at both ENSAI and University of Rennes 1.
+You fill find below my CV in French and English versions.

 **CVs**